EPFL-CePro/eXamc/examc_app/static/docs/html/_sources/modules/amc/amc_app.rst.txt

 Calculate the results
 ----------------------

 #.
-Go back to the marking tab.
+Go back to the "Marking" tab.
 #.
-Check the "update marking scale" box.
+Check the "Update marking scale" box.
 #.
-Click on the "mark" button.
+Click on the "Mark" button.

 .. image:: images/AMCMarking.png
    :width: 600